abhayxxmm1/js-pro/README.md

 # js-pro
-A code repo for JavaScript series at chai
+A code repo for JavaScript series